Plotprojects/plot-titanium-module/readme.md

 Plot Appcelerator Titanium module
 ========================
-A module for Appcelerator Titanium apps that adds location based notifications.
+A module for Appcelerator Titanium apps that adds location based notifications. iBeacon support in beta for iOS.

 ### Supported platforms ###